vaibhav09801/DSALearning/SlidingWindow.md

 ### Max Consecutive Ones III

-Given a string `s`, find the length of the longest substring without repeating characters.
+Given a binary array nums and an integer k, return the maximum number of consecutive 1's in the array if you can flip at most k 0's.

-##Example 1:
+## Example 1:

 Input: nums = [1,1,1,0,0,0,1,1,1,1,0], k = 2
 Output: 6